ake-persson/pepa/TUTORIAL.md

 #  salt.loaded.ext.pillar.pepa: debug
 ```

-# Creating Git repository
+# Create Git repository

 Create a Git repository on GitHub.
-Clone and do the initial commit.
+Clone it and do the initial commit.

 ```bash
 git clone <uri>